decursus/yt-redesign/README.md

 # YouTube Redesign
-Simplified theme redesign for YouTube.
+Simplified theme redesign for YouTube :smile:.

 The theme was originally made for myself, so it's pretty straightforward.
 But a few my acquaintance liked it, so I decided to share it on GitHub.